 Wanting to improve the quality of their goats, they invested in bucks that had outstanding fiber, and had the silver colored guard hair for which they have become well known.
 JRW Silver Bart, from Goat Knoll Farm in Dallas, Oregon, proved to be an incredible purchase for Springtide.
 His offspring showed consistent and constant improvement in just one generation.
 They continue to have each goat’s fiber tested in the lab annually, and cull animals that are not very good to excellent in both fiber and conformation.
 With as many as 50 kids tumbling about in the spring, the herd expanded and has resulted in Springtide Farm being an internationally recognized breeder of premium quality Cashmere fiber and goats.

 But what about the fiber???????
-Joined by their daughter, Michaella (“M”) Warryn, they began selling fiber at fairs, designing patterns, and expanding the business.
+Joined by daughter Michaella (“M”) Warryn, they began selling fiber at fairs, designing patterns, and expanding the business.
 With M at the helm, they have found other growers of outstanding fiber to increase their inventory, and you can now buy the fiber on line as well.
 M’s designing and art background have brought stunning new colors and patterns to Springtide, and the choices vary and increase almost every day.

 Following the capricious nature of goats, the Springtide goats want due recognition for all the teaching that they have also contributed along the way: